| September 28, 1996 Knight Ridder/Tribune News Service

 sparked by the opening of the tunnel, which the Palestinians

+called a violation of their holy places.
 Five days after the tunnel opening, and 72 deaths later,

 one question hovers larger than ever: Why did Prime Minister